Residence Don

 The University of King’s College is committed to diversity, equity, accessibility and inclusion.
 We encourage and welcome applications from Indigenous persons (especially Mi’kmaq), persons with a disability, racialized persons, including persons of Black/African descent (especially African Nova Scotians), persons of a minority sexual orientation and/or gender identity, persons who are neurodivergent, persons from rural communities (especially rural Atlantic Canada) and all candidates who would contribute to the diversification of our community.

-Our goal is to have a diverse Don Team that represents the lived experiences and worldviews of our student population.
+Our goal is to have a diverse Don Team that represents the lived experiences and worldviews of our residence population.
 If an applicant is a member of one of these groups, they are encouraged to self-identify on their electronic application.

 Remuneration: